chaos-mesh/chaos-mesh/doc/faqs.md

     kubectl get pods -n yourNamespace --show-labels
     ```

-    For other related errors in controller's log, please file an issue.

-If the above steps cannot solve the problem, you can [file an issue](https://github.com/pingcap/chaos-mesh/issues)) or message us in #sig-chaos-mesh channel in the [TiDB Community](https://pingcap.com/tidbslack) slack workspace.
+If the above steps cannot solve the problem or you encounter other related errors in controller's log, [file an issue](https://github.com/pingcap/chaos-mesh/issues) or message us in #sig-chaos-mesh channel in the [TiDB Community](https://pingcap.com/tidbslack) slack workspace.

 ## IOChaos